{Solved} Fix Windows Update Error 0x80070005: Access Denied

 Programs & Features

-3. In this window, locate the program that is associated with error code 0x80070005.
+3. In this window, locate the program associated with error code 0x80070005.
 For example, the Comodo Internet Security program.

 Comodo Internet Security program